seanm7739/PULdock/README.md

 # File formats

-- Reference genome files
+- Reference files

-    All reference genome files should be in FASTA format.
+    All reference files should be in PDBQT format.

 - Read files

     All reads files should be in PDB or PDBQT format.
-PDB files can be convert into pdbqt format.
+PDB files can be convert into PDBQT format.

 - Output file